We're nearing 'peak population.' These economists are worried

 I think it's a totally separate issue.

-Okay, so if we accept that depopulation is something we should try to avoid and that somehow reversing the trend of falling fertility rates is key, what's the solution?
+Okay, so if we accept that depopulation is something we should try to avoid and that somehow reversing the trend of falling fertility rates is is key, what's the solution?

 Because in your book, what's interesting is you talk about how there are a lot of countries where governments actually have policies aimed at supporting parents and families with children, but even those countries see falling rates.